What are benefits-in-kind?

 less any amounts that have already been taxed on the previous user or users, for example, if you have already used the asset on a loan basis.

 The taxable benefit in these cases is just the extra cost to the employer of providing you with the benefit.
 So if you work for a footwear manufacturer and you get free shoes, the benefit is the cost of the materials and manufacturing costs of the shoes.

 If however you worked for a train company and you got free travel on their trains, there is no additional cost to the employer in providing the benefit, as the trains run anyway, so it is tax free.

 A new tax-free childcare scheme was introduced during the 2017/18 tax year.
-There are details of this in our 'Help towards the costs of childcare section'.
+There are details of this in our childcare section.